theborakompanioni/azure-docs.de-de/articles/virtual-machines/virtual-machines/virtual-machines-freebsd-intro-on-azure.md

 <properties
-   pageTitle="Einführung in FreeBSD in Azure | Microsoft Azure" description="Erfahren Sie, wie Sie virtuelle FreeBSD-Computer auf Azure verwenden" services="virtual-machines-linux" documentationCenter="" authors="KylieLiang"
+   pageTitle="Introduction to FreeBSD on Azure | Microsoft Azure" description="Learn about using FreeBSD virtual machines on Azure" services="virtual-machines-linux" documentationCenter="" authors="KylieLiang"